IOITI/WATA/README.md

 - A "Timeout waiting for authorization code" error means the application waited for 5 minutes without receiving the code

 Please refer to the [dedicated docs pages for Saxo Authentication](https://ioiti.github.io/wata-docs/docs/saxo-authentication) for more details.

+### Webhook Security

+WATA uses token-based authentication to secure webhook endpoints:

+1. Each webhook request must include a valid token in the URL (e.g., `/webhook?token=YOUR_TOKEN`)
+2. This token is securely generated and stored with strong encryption
+3. Manage your webhook token with the `watawebtoken` command

+**Command Reference**:
+- `watawebtoken`: View your current webhook token
+- `watawebtoken --new`: Generate a new webhook token
+- The command provides instructions on how to use the token in your webhook URL

+**Security Features**:
+- All tokens are encrypted before storage
+- File permissions are restricted to the owner only
+- IP address filtering adds an additional layer of security

 ## 📖 Detailed How-To Guide